wangeditor-team/wangeditor-usage-doc-en/docs/pages/04-Callbak/01-Onchange.md

+# onchange

 ## Set onchange callback

-Set `onchange` after , when user operate (include mouse click、keyboard operate and so on.) change content , `onchange` will be auto emit.

-If you need change `onchange` delay time( when no operate XXX millisecond before,  `onchange` will be emit)， can access to `onchangeTimeout` set.
-More info see [history setting](../02-deal\ content/07-history.md).
+When the `onchange` function set, it will be executed automatically after the content change due to user's actions, such as mouse click, keyboard typing and so on.

+In the default case , `onchange` will executed automatically when the use does not operate for 200ms.
+If you want change delay time of `onchange`, you can use `editor.config.onchangeTimeout` property.
+More info about it, you can see `set history config`.

 ```jsx
 const E = window.wangEditor